jackm245/aminaseninja.github.io/_posts/2018-03-13-Python-Lesson-2.md

     <th class="lb">How did I learn?
 What strategies were effective? </th>
   </tr>
   <tr>
     <td>Right at the beginning of the lesson, I leart many new commands.
 These included: wn=turtle.Screen(), wn.bgcolor("lightblue"), t.begin_fill(), t.fillcolor("pink").The first of these commands allows us to just type wn instead of turtle.Screen().
 The second allows us to use the wn but also changes the back ground colour to any colour of our chosing.
 In thhis exmaple, I chose light blue, however, you can tyoe any colour you want by name or also use hexadecimal to enter any colour.
+After this, we can make the turtle, not just draw a shape but fill it in with anny colour of our choosinf, and again, we could type this colour or use hexadecimal.
+In this example I choose pink.
+Using all of these command, you can make something that looks like this:
 <img src="https://github.com/jackm245/jackm245.github.io/blob/master/images/1triangle.PNG?raw=true">

-However, with some perseverance, I realised this could simply be re-written.
-This used the "for i in range()" statement.
-My final outcome then looked like this:
+I also learnt how to tyoe my code faster using shortcuts. in python, there are multiples ways to say one thing, it is not like maths where there is only 1 correct answer. for example to speed up me typing my code, Instead of typing turtle.forward(100) I could say t=turtle and then t.forward(100).I could speed this uo even further using t.fd(100), in which fd is a shortcut for forward. here is a list of shortcuts:

 <img src="https://github.com/jackm245/jackm245.github.io/blob/master/images/2triangle.PNG?raw=true">